arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 |          PB_8           |       I2C_SCL or 12     |
 |          PB_9           |       I2C_SDA or 11     |

-Please, refer to the [board pinout section](#pinout) of the user manual to find them on the board.
+Please, refer to the [board pinout section](#pinout) of the user manual to localize them on the board.
 The I2C pins are also available through the onboard ESLOV connector of the Nicla Vision.

 #### With OpenMV